 VPNs hide your IP address and change it periodically.
 Additionally, VPNs hide your browsing history for some added privacy, if that’s your reason for using a VPN.

-Look for a VPN with dynamic IP addresses; we suggest ExpressVPN, Private Internet Access, or IPVanish, to name a few.
+Look for a VPN with dynamic IP addresses and solid rotation policies.
+ExpressVPN, Private Internet Access, and IPVanish are solid picks that won’t break the bank – expect to pay around $3 to $12 monthly depending on your subscription length.
 Learn more in our ExpressVPN review, Private Internet Access review, or IPVanish review.
 Once you’ve picked out a VPN:

 Tor

-Another way to get dynamic IP addresses is to use Tor as your web browser.
-Tor is a free and open-source secure browser that isolates each website, clearing the cookies as soon as you move onto the next one.
 By changing your IP address and device information, Tor makes all users look the same, encrypting their IPs and web activity three times.
-You can download Tor for macOS, Linux, Android, or PC on the Tor Project website.2
+You can download Tor for macOS, Linux, Android, or PC directly from the Tor Project website.
+Just remember it’s designed for privacy, not streaming or gaming.

 Proxy Servers